-We occupy a building in Guangzhou, Guangdong Province with floor space of approximately 20,000 square meters which is owned by a third party property developer.
-Title for the property has not yet been granted by the local government authorities, and William Ding, our Chief Executive Officer, director and major shareholder, has agreed to indemnify our company for any losses or expenses we may incur due to the absence of the title.
+We occupy a building in Guangzhou with floor space of approximately 20,000 square meters which is owned by a third party property developer.
+Title for the property has not yet been granted by the local government authorities, and William Lei Ding, our Chief Executive Officer, director and major shareholder, has agreed to indemnify our company for any losses or expenses we may incur due to the absence of the title.
 In addition, Mr. Ding has paid a deposit to the property developer and agreed to purchase the property once the title is issued.
 We and Mr. Ding are currently negotiating with the property developer to return Mr. Ding's deposit and grant us the right to purchase the property once the title is issued.
 From the date we commenced occupying this property in July 2006 until the present time, the developer has not demanded, and we have not paid, any rent for this property.
 We can provide no assurance if or when we will obtain title to such property or if we will be subject to future demands for past or current rental payments.
-In addition, we have incurred expenses for various improvements to the property and installation of equipment in the aggregate amount of approximately RMB57.7 million (US\$7.4 million).
+In addition, we have incurred expenses for various improvements to the property and installation of equipment in the aggregate amount of approximately RMB60.6 million (US\$8.3 million) as of December 31, 2007.
 We may lose the value of these investments if we are unable to obtain title to the building.
-Moreover, although we are not currently being required to pay rent for this property, under applicable accounting standards, we are required to record an imputed rental expense on our financial statements which was calculated based on the estimated rental value of the property and totaled RMB3.7 million (US\$0.5 million) in 2006.
-See Item 5.A "Operating and Financial Review and Prospects-Operating Results-Operating Expenses-General and Administrative Expenses."
+Moreover, although we are not currently being required to pay rent for this property, we have recorded an imputed rental expense on our financial statements which was calculated based on the estimated rental value of the property and totaled RMB9.4 million (US\$1.3 million) in 2007.
+See Item 5.A.
+"Operating and Financial Review and Prospects-Operating Results-Operating Expenses-General and Administrative Expenses."